Lenin's Testament: Short term

 The proposal was adopted by a majority vote, over Krupskaya's objections.
-As a result, the testament did not have the effect that Lenin had hoped for, and Stalin retained his position as General Secretary, with the notable help of Aleksandr Petrovich Smirnov, then People’s Commissar of Agriculture.
+As a result, the testament did not have the effect that Lenin had hoped for, and Stalin retained his position as General Secretary, with the notable help of Aleksandr Petrovich Smirnov, then People's Commissar of Agriculture.

+According to Rogovin, Lenin's proposals for party reform such the elevation of the Central Control Commission and Rabkrin were significantly watered down.
+Rogovin stated that the membership of the Central Committee increased by nearly ten times but two-thirds of those elected to Congress were local officials subject to party and state control.